Blog

 5. What Is Your Budget?

-If you have a specific budget going into the project, you’ll need to tailor your plans to fit that budget.
+If you have a specific budget going into the project, you’ll need to tailor your vision to fit that budget.
 That might mean giving up some components of the playground or limiting its overall size and scope.

 Analyzing the Playground Site and Determining Your Needs